New Graduate Student Survival Page

 - You may pay your entire balance (tuition, fees, insurance) at the Cashier's office.

 - Payments for tuition and certain required fees may be distributed over the semester with a Graduate Deferred Payment (GDP) Plan.
 The Graduate Deferred Payment Plan allows you to defer payment of tuition (up to 13 hours) and required fees.
 Instead of paying these tuition and fee charges at the time of registration, they will be deducted in eight equal installments from your first eight paychecks of the semester.
 The Graduate Deferred Payment Plan does not cover lab fees, health insurance, matriculation fee, room, board, or tuition for any credit hours above 13.
-To choose the Graduate Deferred Payment Plan, you must sign the appropriate form at Student Accounts (Fidel Center second floor) on Registration Day.
+To choose the Graduate Deferred Payment Plan, you must sign the appropriate form at Student Accounts (Fidel Center, second floor) on Registration Day.

 To set up a GDP, you must go to Student Accounts (Fidel Center).
 The remaining balance not covered by your GDP must be paid at registration.

 You may get a key request form from your department secretary.
 If you know what project you'll be working on, your research advisor should be able to tell you for which labs you will need keys.
 Your advisor must sign the key request form.
 Don't forget to include your office key and the building key.
 Take the key request form to the Key Control Office,(Fidel Center, first floor).
 The key deposit is $5/key.
-After you have been notified that your keys are ready, go to the Cashier's Office (Fidel Center second floor) to pay the $5/key deposit.
+After you have been notified that your keys are ready, go to the Cashier's Office (Fidel Center, second floor) to pay the $5/key deposit.
 Take your receipt to Key Control Office, (Fidel Center, first floor) to pick up your keys.

 Set up a computer/email account with the user consultant in the Tech Computer Center (TCC), in Speare 5.
 The computer center has mostly PC's with Windows and linux.
 There are also some Sun workstations and some Mac's.
 If you have a computer at home with a modem and would like to be able to access the TCC computers, you will be charged $5/month.
+The TCC web page includes instructions on how to access NMT restricted pages from off campus as if you were physically located on campus (i.e., using NMT's VPN).

 Announcements related to classes, degree progress, scholarship and job opportunities are increasingly communicated via email and it is crucial that you have an email account.
 Although a hotmail, yahoo or similar non-Tech account will work for many communications, information related to your academic status may be sent only to your personal TCC (@nmt.edu) address.
 If you prefer to receive your email at a non-Tech address, you may insert a forward file into your NMT account to automatically forward email to your preferred account.
 Once you have settled on an email account, send an email to email@example.com with your name and email address so that the Graduate Office may contact you.
+Note that all official NMT email will be sent to your TCC address and you are responsible for all email communication sent to that address.

 Campus Mail Boxes